tmliang/tmliang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I am currently a second-year Ph.D. student at Sun Yat-sen University, advised by Prof. [Wei-Shi Zheng](https://www.isee-ai.cn/~zhwshi) and Prof. [Jian-Fang Hu](https://isee-ai.cn/~hujianfang).
 Prior to that, I received my master's degree from Harbin Institute of Technology with research in Knowledge Graph and NLP, advised by Prof [Yang Liu](https://homepage.hit.edu.cn/liuyang) and Xiaoyan Liu.
-Currently, my research interests lie in Video Understanding and Multimodal Information Processing.
+Currently, my research interests lie in Video-Language Understanding and Generation.

 # 🔥 News
+- *2025.03*: Our team achieved the 2nd place in PVUW challenge RVOS Track at CVPR 2025!
 - *2024.12*: One first-author paper is accepted by TMM!
 - *2024.07*: One paper is accepted by ECCV 2024!
 - *2024.03*: One paper is accepted by TKDE!